LAWNCARE CALENDAR

 April Lawncare Tips

-Following a mixed bag of all weathers in March, the coming month brings with it a real feeling of spring, mainly helped by the changing clocks and longer, lighter nights.
-A slight increase in temperatures has started to take the edge off the cold and we are now seeing soil temperatures start to rise and some essential turf growth and recovery.
-Although never far from the back of my mind is that there has been snow in April in the past, so we must not get too carried away; but fingers crossed, not this year.
+Following a mixed bag of all weathers in March and yet more rain the coming month brings with it a real feeling of spring mainly helped by the changing clocks and longer, lighter nights.
+A slight increase in temperatures lately has started to take the edge off the cold and we are now seeing soil temperatures start to rise and some essential turf growth and recovery.
+Although never far from the back of my mind is that there has been snow in April in the past so we must not get too carried away; but fingers crossed, not this year.

  Look at applying Iron to kill the moss; this can either be sprayed on or applied as a granular.
 The moss will ‘blacken’ off and, once it is dead, then it will need to be raked or scarified out.